 - Go to the destination folder (don’t close the source folder) and paste it (or press Ctrl + V)

-From Web Page
+Copy from Web Page

 Web pages are full of spectacular pictures, and some people have always wanted to save them.